MicrosoftEdge/MSEdgeExplainers/Handwriting/HandwritingIntentCSSValue.md

 ## Introduction

-Multiple platforms have implemented API support for handwriting gestures on touch devices.
-In these platforms, the OS takes the gestures a user performed (via touch or stylus) and after applying some character recognition technology to the user's handwriting introduces text to the corresponding text editable input.
+Multiple platforms have implemented an API to support handwriting gestures on touch devices.
+In these platforms, the O.S. takes the gestures a user performed (via touch or stylus) and after applying some character recognition technology to the user's handwriting introduces text to the corresponding text editable input.

-Web browsers who integrate this capability have to contend with other [user agent](https://w3c.github.io/pointerevents/#dfn-user-agent) defined touch behavior, for example, to determine if the gesture is intended to be a scroll or if it should be interpreted as handwriting.
-Whenever a user starts handwriting near a text editable input field the browser must first discern the user's intention, then change focus to the most appropriate editable input and then fire [pointer](https://w3c.github.io/pointerevents/#dfn-pointer) events.
+Web browsers that integrate this capability have to contend with other [user agent](https://w3c.github.io/pointerevents/#dfn-user-agent) defined touch behavior, for example, to determine if the gesture is intended to be a scroll or if it should be interpreted as handwriting.
+Whenever a user starts handwriting near a text editable input field the browser must first discern the user's intention, then change focus to the most appropriate editable input and then emit [pointer](https://w3c.github.io/pointerevents/#dfn-pointer) events.

 However, browsers that recognize handwriting behave differently from those that don’t, and handwriting input isn’t always desirable for every application.